 Contacting an Experienced Tax Attorney

 If you are unable to get a discharge through a bankruptcy, you may have other options including payment plans of an offer-in-compromise where you may be able to settle the debt for less than what you owe.
-If you are looking to eliminate tax debt, please contact an experienced Pinellas County Bankruptcy Lawyer who can help you evaluate your options and present potential solutions.
+If you are looking to eliminate tax debt, please contact an experienced international tax lawyer in Miami who can help you evaluate your options and present potential solutions.